 |How to Identify Your Vintage Barbies|

 PLEASE NOTE: The numbers that you find on the dolls' left buttocks, under their arms, on the legs, etc. don't mean anything to collectors.
-These are a mold ID marks only.
-Also, the number on the left buttock does not determine what 'number' the doll is.
+These are mold ID marks only.
+Also, the number on the left buttock does not represent what 'number' the doll is.
 Please use the guide below to help you determine this.

 1959 #1 blonde